 - Humanize your images and words.
 Everything doesn’t have to be “perfect” or stiff.
 We have enough computerized perfection these days that ordinary people or slightly imperfect images can draw favourable attention.

 - Give credit if you use images; purchasing from stock photo or image services allows you to use and to credit where credit is due.

 When you do select images, take care with optimising them for different social media.
 Few things are more frustrating than spending time and care on social media messages only to have an image come out distorted, fuzzy, or the wrong orientation.

-At Content Box, we’re expert in affordable small business marketing, including helping you to find and use images that can engage your target audience and achieve a response or action from them.
+At Content Box, as an experienced content marketing agency, we’re expert in affordable small business marketing, including helping you to find and use images that can engage your target audience and achieve a response or action from them.
 Whether you’re investigating EDM marketing or have a mix of marketing channels to reach your customer, we’re eager to work with you to discover and use images that can offer emotional power and deliver responses.
 The Australian wildfire images provoked such a response because they were realistic and showed a real crisis.
 We all hope so strongly that the emotions evoked by the unforgettable images of our Australian wildfires won’t fade, and that the international response will inspire effective efforts to combat climate change and prevent the recurrence of this landscape and life-changing tragedy.

 Content Box Marketing Check Up

 Answer a few questions about your marketing to see how you're doing.
 You'll get instant access to a detailed Check Up Report along with suggestions for improvement and marketing tips via email.